gitlabhq/gitlabhq/doc/ci/yaml/README.md

       - service-one/**/*
 ```

-In the scenario above, if you create or update a merge request that changes
+In the scenario above, if a merge request is created or updated that changes
-either files in `service-one` folder or `Dockerfile`, GitLab creates and triggers
+either files in `service-one` directory or the `Dockerfile`, GitLab creates
-the `docker build service one` job.
+and triggers the `docker build service one` job.

 ### `tags`